-Post Masters in Nursing Certificate for post master's students and currently licensed nurse practitioner applicants must meet the course, lab and clinical hour requirements for the designated concentration (emphasis) to complete program requirements.
-The academic post masters nursing certificate graduation plan will be determined by the Graduate Nursing Program Director to meet the qualifications for the specific concentration (emphasis) national certification exam.
+Post Masters in Nursing Certificate for post master's students and currently licensed nurse practitioner applicants must meet the course, lab and clinical hour requirements for the designated emphasis to complete program requirements.
+The academic post masters nursing certificate graduation plan will be determined by the Graduate Nursing Program Coordinator to meet the qualifications for the specific emphasis national certification exam.